Rober-t/apxr/README.md

 --------------------
 ### Outputs

-The program outputs three CSV files:
+The program outputs four CSV files:
 - `apxr_mid_prices`
-  - The mid-price for each iteration.
+- `apxr_trades`
-- `apxr_price_impact`
+- `apxr_order_sides`
-  - For each market order that is matched it outputs the order_id, before_price, after_price and volume.
-- `apxr_event_log`
+- `apxr_price_impacts`
-  - A time ordered log of orderbook and matching engine events.
-The default is not to output everything.

 --------------------
 ### Validation

-The data can be validated with the attached Juypter notebook.
-It is configured to import the data from the above files.
+The data can be validated with the attached Juypter notebook 'validate.ipynb'.
+It requires Python 3 to be installed.
+The notebook is configured to import the data from the above files.
 The model is able to reproduce a number of stylized market properties including: clustered volatility, autocorrelation of returns, long memory in order flow, concave price impact and the presence of extreme price events.

 --------------------
 ### Development